DavidQChuang/PBRShader/README.md

 # PBRShader
-Physically Based Rendering shader that features conservation of energy, diffuse, specular, normal mapping, detail maps, and fresnel.
+Physically Based Rendering shader that features conservation of energy, diffuse, specular, normal mapping, ray-traced bump maps, detail maps, and fresnel, with all shading calculations written from scratch in Unity's Cg language.

+All the objects below are rendered with the custom shader.

 ![Screenshot](Screenshot.png)